Technology continues to transform every corner of the media world, including how content is created, distributed, consumed, shared, and monetized.

 Leverages engagement data to smartly expand our overall content library and personalize our recommendations to individual users.

-Over time, focuses increasingly on collaborating with artists to produce differentiated, high-quality original content to supplement the CO we distribute on behalf of 3rd parties.
+Over time, focuses increasingly on collaborating with artists to produce differentiated, high-quality original content.

 Is diversified across as many types of CO as possible in order to 1) deliver a compelling offering to the largest possible number of highly engaged comedy fans, 2) enhance the value we deliver to artists, and 3) make Laughable a sturdier, more resilient business.